The findings from the focus groups illustrate the breadth and depth of the impact of gun violence trauma, as follows:

 Hate-motivated violence is a growing problem in the United States, and LGBTQ+ people continue to be targets because of who they are.
 On an average day, there are 69 hate crimes committed with a firearm.10Everytown analysis of the National Crime Victimization Survey (NCVS).
 A yearly average was developed using 11 years of the most recently available data: 20102021.
 During this period, there were 6,668,159 hate crimes, 276,308 of which involved a firearm.
 Feelings of paranoia among LGBTQ+ participants elevate ongoing concerns for safety and fear as survivors experience emotional distress from continuously seeing gun violence in the news and social media.11Christopher B. Stults et al., “Perceptions of Safety among LGBTQ People following the 2016 Pulse Nightclub Shooting,” Psychology of Sexual Orientation and Gender Diversity 4, no. 3 (2017): 251–56, https://doi.apa.org/doi/10.1037/sgd0000240.

-Fears of experiencing another gun-related incident encourage participants to be hypervigilant in their environments, such as on school campuses.
+Due to fears of experiencing another gun-related incident, survivors can become hypervigilant in their environments, such as on school campuses.
 School shootings can produce fears of being wounded or killed in a place where a child or young adult is supposed to thrive.
 In 2022, there were at least 177 incidents of gunfire on school grounds, resulting in 57 deaths and 148 injuries nationally, according to a database maintained by Everytown.
 A student who witnessed a shooting on campus stated:

 “I was always on a very high alert of like… it happened here [at school], it can happen again….
 It’s not like a one-time thing, like, oh, you experienced this so now you’re clear.”